Waldorf University: Athletics

 Waldorf's athletic teams are called the Warriors.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), has competed in the Great Plains Athletic Conference (GPAC) since the 2024-25 academic year.
 The Warriors previously competed in these conferences: the North Star Athletic Association (NSAA) from the 2015-16 to 2023-24; the Midlands Collegiate Athletic Conference (MCAC) from 2012-13 to 2014-15; and the Midwest Collegiate Conference (MCC) from 2003-04 to 2011-12.

 Waldorf competes in 22 intercollegiate varsity sports.
 Men's sports include baseball, basketball, bowling, cross country, football, golf, ice hockey, soccer, track & field and wrestling; women's sports include basketball, bowling, cross country, golf, soccer, softball, track & field, volleyball and wrestling; and co-ed sports include cheerleading, eSports and shooting sports.
 The university expanded athletics in 2010 by adding men's ice hockey and women's wrestling.

 Football

 The Waldorf Warriors football team represents the university in college football.

 Men's soccer

 The Waldorf Warriors men's soccer team represents the university in college soccer.
 It won the Association of Independence Institutions (AII) conference championship, beating Georgia Gwinnett College in 2017 to claim its first conference title in the sport.

 Cheerleading

 The Waldorf Warriors cheerleaders are a competitive squad known for all-female stunting routines.

 Ice hockey

 The ice hockey team began play during the 2011–12 academic year and plays an independent schedule of club programs, as the NAIA does not currently sponsor a championship for ice hockey.
-The program is coached by Mike Heitkamp and assistant coach Ty Prater.
+The DI program is coached by Cliff Cook and plays with home ice at the Mason City Arena and the DII program is coached by Sean Parker and plays in Albert Lea City Arena.